 A very ornamental plant[

-Very closely related to D. himalense and possibly no more than a sub-species of that species[
+This species is very closely related to Daphnephyllum himalense and possibly no more than a sub-species of that species[

 ].
 They are produced in racemes on the previous year's wood[